-Using the Widget for Contextual Help: Pages to Recommend On
+Using the Widget for Contextual Help: Recommend on Pages

 As of August 2022, we have deprecated the Legacy and Modern widgets.
 See Deprecation of Modern & Legacy widget for more information.